Qubes-Community/Contents/docs/os/windows/windows-tools41.md

 		[user@dom0 ~] $ qvm-start <VMname> --cdrom=<AppVM>:/<PathToFile>/qubes-windows-tools-4.1.67.1.iso

-	Once the Windows VM boots, a CDROM should appear in the 'My Computer' menu (typically as `D:`) with the setup program `qubes-tools-x64.msi` in its main directory.
+	Once the Windows VM boots, a CDROM should appear in the 'My Computer' menu (typically as `D:` or `E:`) with the setup program `qubes-tools-x64.msi` in its main directory.

  5. **Windows 7 only:** Rename the private disk `D:` to `Q:`.
 This can be done by starting the diskmanager and changing the drive letter: